ncatlab/nlab-content/pages/0/2/8/3/3820/content.md

 ## References

-The [[presymplectic structure]] on covariant phase space was first described in
+An early description of the [[presymplectic structure]] on covariant phase space is in

 * G. J. Zuckerman, _Action Principles and Global Geometry_ , in Mathematical Aspects of String Theory, S. T. Yau (Ed.), World Scienti&#166;c, Singapore, 1987, pp. 259&#8364;284.